Nektar Therapeutics (NKTR) and the Battle of Fundamentals vs. Technicals

-Nektar Therapeutics (NASDAQ:NKTR) went up by 2.20% from its latest closing price compared to the recent 1-year high of $19.37.
-The company’s stock price has collected 4.79% of gains in the last five trading sessions.
+Nektar Therapeutics (NASDAQ:NKTR) went up by 2.75% from its latest closing price compared to the recent 1-year high of $19.37.
+The company’s stock price has collected -9.68% of loss in the last five trading sessions.
 The Wall Street Journal reported on 05/11/22 that This Biotech Flew High, Then Fell Hard When Its Cancer Drug Failed

 Is It Worth Investing in Nektar Therapeutics (NASDAQ :NKTR) Right Now?